denten-papers/unfinished-book/main.md

 often at the some average range between the possible extremes.
 Micro- or macroscopic novels are possible, but impractical.
 Such objects would violate the established mechanisms of access, storage, and distribution of books, optimized to the equilibrium of convention.

+In the late 1980s, a group of designers and engineers at Apple were among those rethinking the role of mediation in contemporary storytelling, in collaboration with Grolier Electronic Publishing.
+The result of this multi-year project was *Guides*, an attempt to reimagine an encyclopedia of North American history for young adults.
+Physically, its "delivery system" consisted of an Apple Macintosh Plus (SE or II), with one megabyte of memory, "combined with a standard CD-ROM drive and running Apple's HyperCard software" [@salomon_using_1989, 3].
+HyperCards were Apple's interface metaphor for a relational database, and an evocation of a new medium---billed as hypermedia in corporate parlance and "programming for poets!"---no longer constrained by its analogy with print.
+A card could hold any type of information: text, sound, or video.
+Like an index card, it could be stacked in any number of arbitrary configurations, shuffled, labeled, or cross-referenced [@goodman_complete_1988, 1-15].
+On a Macintosh Plus, a HyperCard occupied the entirety of the screen, nine inches diagonally at 72 dots per inch resolution [@salomon_using_1989, 3].

+Apple, more than other companies, understood that neither screens nor relational databases were approachable ideas for the general public.
+Programming poets therefore turned to narrative theory to design interfaces that relied on familiar story tropes.
+Brenda Laurel, who joined the Guides project shortly after completing her dissertation on a "computer-based interactive fantasy system," wrote: "In the Guides project, the typical spatial metaphor employed in most hypertext or hypermedia databases is replaced by the notion of information, not as a space, but as *a series of events unfolding over time," in other words, a narrative [@laurel_computers_1991, 182].
+"Narrative includes both the story being told (content) and the conditions of its telling (structure and context," another member of team explained: "Interface designers can adopt strategies from narrative theory, such as including multiple representations of events and information, or using characters as a means of representing material with an explicitly acknowledged points of view" [@laurel_computers_1991, 182;
+@abbe_narrative_1990, 383].
+The guide personalities for the encyclopedia were in reality several faceted "topical keys," or labels, "created by the editors for classifying the articles within the database [@salomon_using_1989, 7].
+A taxonomic, epistemological formation in a catalog of articles was therefore grouped under several available personalities, such as settler, sea captain, scout, inventor, slave, and Indian.
+"Information always reflects something about its source and its purpose," Laurel wrote.
+It is a "made thing, influenced by its efficient, formal, material, and end causes" [@laurel_computers_1991, 179].
+A point of view, however archetypical, could therefore de-center the seemingly universal epistemological claims to objectivity implicit in the notion of a technical database.

+!["The specification of individual guides was achieved by using the topical keys created by the editors for classifying the articles within the database" (7).
+Salomon, Gitta, Tim Oren, and Kristee Kreitman.
+“Using Guides to Explore Multimedia Databases.”
+In Proceedings of the Twenty-Second Annual Hawaii International Conference on System Sciences.
+Volume IV: Emerging Technologies and Applications Track, 4:3–12 vol.4, 1989.
+(7).](images/guides.png)

+Laudable as these design goals were for trying to undermine a singular narrative of American settler colonialism, they came at a coast of another deterritorialization.
+The material hardware contexts of electromagnetic storage, difficult to traverse even for experienced software engineers, were elided in favor of the database metaphor, a second order abstraction.
+For the sake of greater inclusively and commercial value, that abstraction too was metaphorically transferred into the language of cards, decks, and stacks.
+In yet another metaphorical envelopment, the material contexts of HyperCards were represented in terms of hypothetical system agents, which appeared in the guise of historical actor-perspectives.
+The chain of mediation between reader and inscription---the bridge, as I have been calling it---lengthened, substituting material contexts for the metaphorical.
+However emancipatory in the abstract, the ownership and the understanding of the physical platform remained in corporate hands, as the nature of ownership itself and its disfranchisement was occluded.

 The schematic representation of the book which I am attempting to sketch out here emerges in the technological envelopment of symbolic material, to fuse into a structure that is further